baydre/hng12-internship-BE/stage0/README.md

 ## Deployment

-This API is deployed on [Platform Name] and can be accessed at [Your API URL]
+This API is deployed on [Render](https://dashboard.render.com) and can be accessed at [Baydre-HNGInfoAPI](https://baydre-hnginfoapi.onrender.com/basic-info)

 ## Authors